tlaplus/CommunityModules/README.md

 Here you are able to submit the snippets, operators, and modules that you wrote for your specifications and that you want to share with the rest of the TLA+ community.

+(For us to gauge demand, please star (`eyes up and right`) this repository if you use the CommunityModules.)

 The Modules
 -----------